 In Northern Ireland the payment of Housing Costs will be directly to landlords and fortnightly payments rather than monthly payments as seen in England, Scotland and Wales.

-The introduction of Universal Credit is planned to commence in September 2017.
+The introduction of Universal Credit commenced in September 2017.

 New claims for Universal Credit, Housing Benefit and Rate Relief will be made online, and all subsequent contact regarding the claim will be conducted online.